As amended June 18, 2000.

 All candidates’ names and biographies will published on the APSE website before the election.

-E. The third vice president is elected for a two-year term in even-numbered years, only by the representatives of the APSE’s smallest member organizations.
-The third vice president assumes office beginning with the Executive Committee meeting at the end of the summer convention in even-numbered years and serves for two years, continuing until the Executive Committee meeting at the end of the convention two years hence.
+E. The third vice president is elected for a two-year term in even-numbered years only by representatives of APSE’s smallest member organizations.
+The third vice president assumes office beginning with the Executive Committee meeting at the end of the summer convention in even-numbered years and serves for two years, continuing until the Executive Committee meeting at the end of the convention two years hence, except when the summer convention is canceled or not held, or the second executive committee meeting is not held during the convention, in which case a new third vice president will assume office as outlined in the second paragraph of Section 3 (C).

 Candidates for third vice president must be from APSE’s smallest member organizations, as defined by the Executive Committee.
 In even-numbered years, three candidates will be nominated by a committee of regionally diverse small-circulation members appointed by the APSE president.
 In addition, the Executive Committee may nominate as many as three additional candidates for third vice president at a meeting during the winter workshop.